golamt313/evase-cms/site/content/_index.md

 image: /img/home-jumbotron.jpg
 blurb:
   heading: Why Evase?
-  text: "Evase is an educational website aiming to bring the best out of an
+  text: Evase is an educational website aiming to bring the best out of an
-    individual's full potential "
+    individual's full potential.
+We teach our bright students the true meaning of the subject and how it is applied in real-life scenarios.
+Evase allocates each subject to having the best teacher, with degrees and worldly experiences, vast portfolios, and more!
 intro:
   heading: What we offer
   text: >-